All API HubAll API Hub

 Frequently Asked Questions

-Q: Why does Safari require special handling?
+Why does Safari require special handling?

-Q: Can I install it directly like Chrome?
+Can I install it directly like Chrome?

 • Xcode command-line tools are installed: xcode-select --install